SaikatSingha531/Guthub-PR-Contributes-/README.md

 9. ```git push origin main```

+## 📌 After code changes changed file update on system

+1. After We work and do changes all of the code run ```git pull origin main``` to update the code on vs code

 ## 📌**After you completed this main pr section here (Like project Owner) **

 1. Go to pull-requests in GitHub main project